zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

 * Name it `music-podcast`
 * Use the same Region as the lambda function.
 * Allow public access
-* Use default storage option.
+* Use the default storage option.

 ### Connect S3 Trigger

 Create a trigger for the function to run every time an object is uploaded into the bucket "music-podcast/episodes".
-This way we can rebuild the feed.xml when new files are added without any additional steps.
+This way the xml feed can be rebuilt when new files are added without any additional steps.

 {% include video.html path="/assets/aws-lambda-podcast-in-ruby/set-s3-trigger" img="/assets/aws-lambda-podcast-in-ruby/lambda-ruby-isometric-black@2x.png" %}

-* In the designer pane scroll down to S3.
+* In the designer, pane scroll down to S3.
 * In the pane select bucket `music-podcast`
 * Add a Prefix of `episodes/` to watch for changes within this directory.